rpalaani30/Kafka-on-Windows/README.md

 # Kafka For Windows
-Installing kafka on windows on a single machine
+Installing kafka on windows (single machine)